-The June 30, 2022 valuation for funding and GASB reporting was prepared with a discount rate of 7.25%.
-The discount rate for funding purposes reflects the assumed investment rate of return, net of investment expenses, and net of investment gains expected to be allocated to the Experience Account to fund permanent benefit increases.
-A long-term (thirty-year) average of 35 basis points is assumed to be transferred to the Experience Account annually.
-By excluding investment returns to be used to fund future permanent benefit increases, the discount rate for funding purposes represents the expected return on investments to be used to fund regular plan benefits.
-The assumed long-term geometric average nominal rate of return inherent in the funding valuation is 7.60%.
+The June 30, 2023 valuations for funding and GASB reporting were prepared with a 7.25% discount rate.
+The discount rate for funding purposes reflects the assumed investment rate of return net of investment expenses and net of investment gains expected to be allocated to the Experience Account to fund future cost of living adjustments.
+It is expected that an annual average of less than 0.35%, decreasing to 0% by 2029, will be credited to the experience account.
 For GASB reporting purposes, the discount rate reflects the assumed investment rate of return net of investment expenses.